 There’s a gap between the keywords businesses think they should target and the ones their clients actually type.
-That gap is why some well-built sites remain invisible — they’re optimised for the trade’s internal vocabulary, not for their clients’ language.
+That gap is why some well-built sites remain invisible.

 This guide explores how local search works in Luxembourg — and how to align your content with what your clients are genuinely looking for.

 Most local searches don’t start with generic terms like “plumber” or “restaurant.”
 They include specifics: a town, an urgency, a time constraint, a language.
-According to Google Trends data on “near me” and geolocated queries, more than 70% of mobile searches with a local dimension in Luxembourg include at least one such specifier.
 Understanding these patterns is understanding how to be found.

 Searches with an explicit location